 This year I will be running some Writing as Therapy courses online.
-The series of four 2.5 hour workshops will take place via Zoom on Saturday afternoons, beginning in August and ending in October.
-Class numbers will be limited to ten participants, but if the course books out I am happy to schedule some more classes.
+Class numbers will be limited to approximately ten participants, but if the course books out I am happy to schedule some more classes.

 ABOUT THE COURSE

 Writing is a tried and tested method for coping with and understanding personal dilemmas, crises, depression, anxieties, stress and traumatic events.
 The simple act of putting down words on the page can reflect our attempt to make meaning from the thoughts and feelings and experiences we have.
 It helps us to gain distance from the things that cause us distress.
 From keeping a daily diary to penning a poem, all forms of writing can help us to shape narrative from chaos.
 Therapeutic writing can also help us re-discover our playful selves.

 In this four part course on Writing As Therapy, I will lead you through a series of ideas and exercises in therapeutic writing, using a variety of techniques and exploring the methods that might work best for you.
 Each session will involve a mix of listening, thinking, writing, reading and brainstorming.

 No experience is necessary and grammar, spelling and writing ability are irrelevant.
 All participants need to bring is an urge to understand and express themselves, a computer and/or notepad and pen.
 Everyone’s writing will be kept as private as participants wish.

 ‘The place to which our writer finally puzzles her way (is): her own mixed feelings.
 First she sees that she has them.
 Then she acknowledges them to herself.
 Then she considers them as a way into the experience: then she realizes they are the experience.
 She begins to write.’
 Vivian Gornick.